timephy/frust-api/README.md

 Run `touch /path/to/db.sqlite` before running the container (otherwise the created path will be a directory).

 ### Development

+In development mode the backend serves the frontend.

 ```bash
 git clone https://github.com/timephy/frustrated-physicists-backend